A site migration is an umbrella term that can be used to describe several different major changes to a website.

 How exactly do you go about carrying out a web migration without playing havoc with your website and your SEO ranking?

 Each web hosting migration is different and will require its own unique process and plan to be successful.
-As a starting point, our technical SEO team here at topflight have created an excellent web migration checklist for you.
+As a starting point, our technical SEO team here at topflight have created an excellent website migration checklist for you.

 Our checklist describes the most common migration processes step-by-step, including those necessary to look after your website’s SEO.